visortelle/dekaf/README.md

 - The codebase has some dead code and requires a little cleanup, but it's not in priority at this moment.
 - New features will be added if some company decide to sponsor the project.
 - PRs are welcome!
+- Tell me if you need a desktop version for MacOS and Linux.
+The Electron app is ready, and if there is any significant demand, I'll release it.